Dobroutro/items-laravel-5.3-api-unit-tests/README.md

 # Description
-- The Idea was to build sample Items API with basis token authentication.
+- The Idea was to build sample Items API with authentication.

 	List of the api resources: